kiba/Writings/for_science/chp10_wine_and_dine.md

 "Or not," number two suggested.
 "They hadn't bothered with us for over a century now."

 "Did you not forget what happened a century ago?
-Almost the entire crew of Sidonia were wiped out."
+Almost the entire crew of Sidonia was wiped out."

 "I see that the plans did not include our priority extraction from this place?"
 Number five butted in.
 "We are the immortal committee after all.
 Without us, the Sidonians are nothing."